 Personal (or voluntary) tax-deductible super contributions

 From 1 July 2017, most people in this age group – whatever their employment status – are able to claim a tax deduction for any personal voluntary contributions they make into their super account.

-If you’ve got cash to spare and would like to boost your retirement savings, making a tax-deductible voluntary super contribution can be a great way to do it in during these years.
+If you’ve got cash to spare and would like to boost your retirement savings, making a tax-deductible voluntary super contribution can be a great way to do it during the early years of your working life.

 First Home Super Saver Scheme (FHSSS)

 Buying your first home is usually a high priority during these years, so the government’s FHSS Scheme could be a useful way to save part of your deposit inside the lower-taxed environment of the super system.

 Self-managed super funds (SMSFs)

 For many people in their 20s, 30s and 40s, it could be worth thinking about establishing your own SMSF if you are interested in taking more control of your retirement savings.
 However, it’s important to remember SMSFs must adhere to lots of rules and you will have the ATO looking over your shoulder.

-An SMSF can have no more than four members at any one time.
+An SMSF can have no more than six members at any one time.
 A member cannot be an employee of another member unless they are related.

-You cannot be a trustee of an SMSF is you have been convicted of an offence involving dishonest conduct, been subject to a civil penalty under super law, are insolvent or an undischarged bankrupt, or been disqualified from acting as a trustee of a super fund.
+You cannot be a trustee of an SMSF if you have been convicted of an offence involving dishonest conduct, been subject to a civil penalty under super law, are insolvent or an undischarged bankrupt, or been disqualified from acting as a trustee of a super fund.

 2. Withdrawing your super

 Getting your money

-To access your super, you need to have both reached your preservation age and met a condition of release.
+To access your super, you need to have reached your preservation age and met a condition of release.

 If you are in your 20s, 30s and 40s, your preservation age is 60 as you were born after 1 July 1964.

 If you’re in your 20s, 30s or 40s, it’s possible to access some of your super early if you are suffering severe financial hardship, provided you meet strict eligibility conditions.